 A Live Legacy Preserved

-By drawing from their most memorable live performances, Love Spirals Downwards Live captures the band’s evolution from a hesitant studio project to a mesmerizing live act.
-With carefully selected tracks that reflect their most resonant material, the album stands as a testament to Love Spirals Downwards’ ability to create immersive, dreamlike soundscapes—whether in the studio or on stage.
+By drawing from their most memorable performances, Love Spirals Downwards Live captures the band’s evolution from a hesitant studio project to a mesmerizing live act.
+With carefully selected tracks that highlight their most resonant material—along with Perry’s candid, off-the-cuff banter—the album stands as a testament to Love Spirals Downwards’ ability to craft immersive, dreamlike soundscapes, whether in the studio or on stage.